build-server-protocol/build-server-protocol/docs/bsp.md

 }
 ```

-The completion of a compilation task must be signalled with a `build/taskFinish` notification.
+The completion of a test task should be signalled with a `build/taskFinish` notification.
 When the testing unit is a build target, the notification's `dataKind` field must be `test-report` and the
 `data` field must include a `TestTask` object: